irssi/irssi.github.io/jekyll/documentation/faq.markdown

 ---
 ### Q: Why doesn't irssi display colors even when ircii etc. displays them?

 A: They force ANSI colors even if terminal doesn't support them.
 By default, irssi uses colors only if terminfo/termcap so says.
-The correct way to fix this would be to change your TERM environment to a value where colors work, like xterm-color or color_xterm (eg. `TERM=xterm-color irssi`).
+The correct way to fix this would be to change your TERM environment to a value where colors work, like xterm-256color or color_xterm (eg. `TERM=xterm-256color irssi`).
 If this doesn't help, then use the evil way of `/SET term_force_colors ON`.

 ### Q: How do I easily write text to channel that starts with '/' character?